 This program allows NCCU Law students and faculty to borrow materials directly from all academic libraries in the UNC system with a valid NCCU identification card.

-You may contact members of the Law Library reference staff directly through the Law Library Directory.
-Reference staff check their email daily, Monday through Friday, excluding holidays and vacation periods.
-You may expect a reply to your question within 1 business day from the time a librarian receives it.
+Students may also contact members of the Law Library reference staff directly at firstname.lastname@example.org.
+Reference staff check this email daily, Monday through Friday, excluding holidays and vacation periods.
+You may expect a reply to your question within one business day from the time a librarian receives it.